Hamiltonian Mechanics of Feature Learning: Bottleneck Structure in Leaky ResNets: Experimental Setup

 \section{Experimental Setup}

 Our experiments make use of synthetic data to train leaky ResNets so that the Bottleneck rank $k^*$ is known for our experiments.
 The synthetic data is generated by teacher networks for a given true rank $k^*$.
 To construct a bottleneck, the teacher network is a composition of networks for which the the inner-dimension is $k^*$.
-Our experiments used an input and output dimension of 30, and a bottleneck of $k^*=3$.
 For data, we sampled a thousand data points for training, and another thousand for testing which are collectively augmented by demeaning and normalization.

-To train the leaky ResNets, it is important for them to be wide, usually wider than the input or output dimension, we opted for a width of 100.
+To train the leaky ResNets, it is important for them to be wide, usually wider than the input or output dimension, we opted for a width of 200.
 However, the width of the representation must be constant to implement leaky residual connections, so we introduce a single linear mapping at the start, and another at the end, of the forward pass to project the representations into a higher dimension for the paths.
 These linear mappings can be either learned or fixed.

 To achieve a tight convergence in training, we train primarily using Adam using Mean Squared Error as a loss function, and our custom weight decay function.
-After training on Adam (we found 5000 epochs to work well), we then train briefly (usually 1000 epochs) using SGD with a smaller learning rate to tighten the convergence.
+After training on Adam (we found 20000 epochs to work well), we then train briefly (usually 10000 epochs) using SGD with a smaller learning rate to tighten the convergence.

-The bottleneck structure of a trained network, as seen in Figure \ref{fig:resnet_sval} and \ref{fig:rhos}, can be observed in the spectra of both the representations $A_p$ and the weight matrices $W_p$ at each layer.
+The bottleneck structure of a trained network, as seen in Figure \ref{fig:bounded_props}, can be observed in the spectra of the weight matrices $W_p$ at each layer.
 As long as the training is not over-regularized ($\lambda$ too large) then the spectra reveals a clear separation between $k^*$ number of large values as the rest decay.
-In our experiments, $\lambda = \frac{0.001}{\tilde{L}}$ to get good results.
-To facilitate the formation of the bottleneck structure, $L$ should be large, for our experiments we usually use $L=20$.
+In our experiments, $\lambda = 0.002$ yielded good results.
+To facilitate the formation of the bottleneck structure, $L$ should be large, for our experiments we used $L=50$ and then a range from 4 to 22.
 Figure \ref{fig:test_error} shows how larger $L$, which have better separation between large and small singular values, lead to improved test performance.

 As first noted in section \ref{section_lagrange}, solving for the Cost Of Identity, the kinetic energy, and the Hamiltonian $\mathcal{H}$ is difficult due to the instability of the pseudo-inverse.
 Although the relaxation $(K_p+\gamma I)$ improves the stability, we also utilize the solve function to avoid computing a pseudo-inverse altogether.
 The stability of these computations rely on the boundedness of some additional properties: the path length $\int ||\partial_p A_p|| \; dp$, as well as the magnitudes of $B_p$, and $B_p\sigma(A_p)^T$ from the Hamiltonian reformulation.
 Figure \ref{fig:bounded_props} shows how their respective magnitudes remains relatively constant as the effective depth $\tilde{L}$ grows.